zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 * Write test files for each of your classes in the `bin` directory.
 Add to and run your test files *frequently* to make sure all the pieces are still working together as you expect.
 * Make frequent, logical, granular Git commits with descriptive messages.
-* Use getters, setters, public methods, and private methods appropriately.
+* Use getters, setters, public methods, private methods, and class constants appropriately.
 Combine methods and use inheritance when needed to avoid duplication of code.

 ## Specifications